danielledeleo/blog/content/posts/thinkpad-2020.md

 Lenovo, I know you can do this.
 The ThinkPad 25 would have been nearly perfect if you just gave it a 16:10 display.
 You can do this.
 Do it for me.
 Oh and throw in a slide out secondary display[^5].

-TL;DR: I just want a T495 with 7nm Ryzen with a taller and brighter display that feels like a classic ThinkPad.
+TL;DR: I just want a repairable T495S with 7nm Ryzen with a taller and brighter display that feels like a classic ThinkPad.

 [![No trackpad, no problem.](/images/thinkpad2020/small/3.jpg)](/images/thinkpad2020/3.jpg)